Anindita123-code/Milestone1-UCD/README_MS1.md

 * The images used in this site has been taken from depositimages and shutterstock
 * The paintings in the Artistry page has been provided by the artists of the below mentioned art school:
     [TheColorFactory.in](https://thecolorfactory.in/)
+* I have referred w3c.org and stackoverflow for help on css.